-One type of extracurricular that high school students should consider is joining clubs.
+One type of extracurricular that you may want to consider is joining a club.
 High schools usually have a variety of clubs available for students to join.
-Joining a club comes with many benefits and can even make the high school experience more enjoyable.
-Read on to see why clubs are recommended.
+Joining a club comes with many benefits and can also make your high school experience more fun and memorable.
+Read on to learn more about why clubs are important and how to get involved.

 Benefits of Joining a Club

 There are a lot of benefits to joining a high school club.
-Many colleges like to see that applicants are well-rounded, academic success isn’t the only way to stand out among other applicants.
-Clubs provide colleges with an insight into what a student’s interests and passions are, as well as demonstrating their abilities in time management and responsibility.
+Many colleges like to see that applicants are well-rounded, so academic success isn’t the only way to stand out among other applicants.
+Clubs provide colleges with insight into what a student’s interests and passions are.
+In addition, they help students develop time management skills and responsibility.

 Not only is the social time enjoyable for some students, but participation in clubs can also help students develop their “soft” skills, such as effective communication and learning to work with others.